 When a plum tree fails to bear fruit, it is a big disappointment.
 Think of the juicy, tangy plums you could be enjoying.
-Plum tree problems that prevent fruit range from age-related to disease and even pest issues.
+Plumtree problems that prevent fruit range from age-related to disease and even pest issues.
 It is important to identify why your plum tree isn't fruiting.
 Once you know what's wrong, you can take steps this season to ensure a bountiful harvest next year.

 Plum Trees Not Fruiting

 Plum trees begin to bear when they are three to six years of age.
 You can tell right after bloom if your tree will set fruit.
 Inspect the terminal ends after blossom drop.
 The ovary should be swollen with the beginning of the new fruit.
-If these are absent, there was a problem with initial fruit set.
+If these are absent, there was a problem with the initial fruit set.
 This may be due to insects (such as aphids), weather-related, or even due to poor tree health.
 The colony collapse disease that is affecting our honeybee population may also be responsible.
 Fewer bees mean less pollination, a necessity for fruiting.

 Reasons Plum Tree not Fruiting

 Fruit trees require exposure to cold temperatures, a period called dormancy; then warm temperatures signal the end of the dormant period and the time to begin growth and fruit production.
 Extreme cold during flowering will cause the blooms to drop too early, and a plum tree fails to bear fruit.
 Freezing temperatures before blooms open will also kill the flowers.
 Without flowers, you will have no fruit.
 Insects that chew the terminal ends, shoots, and flowers will also cause no fruit on plum trees.
 Excess nitrogen fertilizer promotes leafy growth and can diminish fruiting.
 One of the most common causes of plum tree problems is the lack of a co-pollinator.
 Plums are not self-fruitful and need another of the same species nearby for pollen transfer.
 This is done with bees, moths, and other pollinator's help.
 Pruning at the wrong time removes the buds necessary for flower and then fruit.

 Fixing Plum Trees with No Fruit